Stunt Scooter Bars Purchase Guide

 - Heavy

-Explore our collection of scooter bars and apply the material filter to browse through all our chromoly stunt scooter bars:
+Visit our range of scooter bars and filter by material to view all our chromoly stunt scooter bars:

 Backsweep & Upsweep

-Backsweep refers to the angle of the handlebar directed towards the rider, while upsweep describes the upward tilt of the bar, both significantly influencing scooter ergonomics, offering a more comfortable wrist position.
+Backsweep describes the angle of the handlebar towards the rider, while upsweep refers to the upward angle of the bar.
+These features considerably affect the ergonomics of scooters, fostering a more relaxed and natural wrist position.